Magnetic2014/YaHei-Consolas-Hybrid-For-Powerline/README.md

 A Powerline-patched font based on YaHei Consolas Hybrid for Chinese Vim users.

-You can check other hybrid fonts in other-hybrid-fonts branch (thanks for @cloverkits)
+You can check other hybrid fonts in other-hybrid-fonts branch (thanks for contribution of @cloverkits)